tifanihayyu/tifanihayyu/README.md

 - 👋 Hi, I’m @tifanihayyu
-- 👀 I’m interested in data science in tech industry
+- 👀 I’m interested in data science in STEM industry
 - 🌱 I’m currently learning data science, machine learning and neuro-linguistic programming
 - 💞️ I’m looking to collaborate on data science job in the future
 - 📫 How to reach me https://www.linkedin.com/in/tifanihayyu/